Welcome to my photography portfolio!

 My setup stayed basically the same for the next two years.
 However, in 2022 I made some bigger purchases to boost me into the realm of semi-professionalism.
 This was all kicked off when I joined my college's communication and marketing department.
 Being from a smaller school meant they didn't have the largest selection of gear for me to use on a shoot.
 Because of this I went out and bought an EF Sigma 70-200mm 2.8 along with a Canon EOS RP.
 The lens was one of the best first purchases to start off my professional career.
 I bought the RP as I wanted to get my hands on a full-frame camera as that was considered the gold standard for sensor size.
 The RP wasn't a must-have purchase looking back, but I would go for the lens a thousand times over.

 I once heard a saying: date your camera body, marry your lenses.
 And this is advice I would give to anyone.
 Camera bodies are mostly the same.
 Newer autofocus can track the subject better and allow for more accurate focusing, but the lens is the item doing all of the heavy lifting when it comes to taking photos, so it is very worthwhile to invest in quality glass.
-That 70-200 has been used on 45,000 of my photos meaning a little under half of my photos have been taken using that lens.
+That 70-200 has been used on 45,000 of my photos meaning a little under half of my photos as of writing this part have been taken using that lens.

 With this update, a new era of my photography journey appeared.
 I now didn't have to worry about getting a clean and sharp shot, the camera was on it every single time.
 I believe this was the first time I felt happy selling the photos I took.
 It felt like my goal of becoming a professional photographer was truly possible.